wlonk/arcadia/rules/index.md

 ### A spell to change a person's appearance

+Changing a person into an animal, plant, or inanimate object is a very difficult magic these days, beyond the power of all but the fairies.
+But changing someone to look like another person is much more easily done.

+The spell will, under most circumstances, last until the caster dismisses it, with a word and a thought.

 Components:

-  * Blood or hair from the person the subject is to look like
+  * Blood or hair from the person the subject is to look like.
-  * A wood-path shown by a wild fox
-  * A silver ring that the subject must wear
+  * A silver ring that the subject must wear.
-  * A new moon
+  * A half-moon.
-  * A mirror to hold the subject's old shape while they wear the disguise
+  * A mirror to hold the subject's old shape while they wear the disguise.
+  * A fairy-ring, a thin spot between the worlds.

 Costs: